aurora-is-near/doc.aurora.dev/blog/aurora-chains-demo.md

 ![](https://www.datocms-assets.com/95026/1682520228-screenshot-2023-04-26-at-15-35-16.png)

-We can check the transaction history in Metamask to see that it has failed:
+We can check the transaction history in MetaMask to see that it has failed:

 ![](https://www.datocms-assets.com/95026/1682520426-screenshot-2023-04-26-at-15-45-58.png)